• Athletics

 As you review these developments and the potential impacts on your campus, consider taking these risk management actions:

 • Consult legal counsel.
-Higher education athletics will continue to change.
+Higher education athletics and related rules will continue to change.
 Before taking any major action in your athletic department, consult with legal counsel to determine the effects of federal and state law and NCAA regulations.

 • Train athletes, athletics staff, and coaches.
 If your legal counsel approves, offer training for athletes and staff identifying what it means to be an athlete at your institution.
 Include guidance on athletics risk management, reporting systems that are in place for prohibited conduct, and NIL allowances and prohibitions.

 • Keep sponsorship separate from schools.
-For now, the court decisions and NCAA rules reinforce that schools aren’t allowed to create NIL sponsorship deals or pay athletes for their NIL.
+For now, the court decisions and NCAA rules reinforce that schools aren’t allowed to pay athletes for their NIL.

 More From UE